bbauska/meta-react-basics/README.md

   alt="Describe State in React and explore its features." width="40%" />
 </p>
-By the end of this section (15), you'll be able to describe what State is in React and why developers use it to control what is displayed in the browser from a component.
+<p>By the end of this section (15), you'll be able to describe what State is in React and why
+developers use it to control what is displayed in the browser from a component.
 It helps to think of State as a component's internal data that determines the current behavior of a component.
-It's often used to store data that affects the behavior of a component.
+It's often used to store data that affects the behavior of a component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~ w2-s15-c. state - data in a component that determines behavior (170) ~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->